SEMICeu/uri.semic.eu-publication/config/README.md

 ### Triggering an execution of the toolchain.
 The toolchain is triggered one each commit in the publication environment.
-The publication environment is monitored by the CI/CD tool CIRCLECI.
+The publication environment is monitored by the CI/CD tool CircleCI.
 The impact and amount of work depends on the commit.

 - A commit containing only a change to one or more publication points will lead to only processing those affected publication points.
 If the change in publication point will not lead to a change in the specification only the commit tag of this execution is changed.
 - Any change to a file outside publication points will reprocess all publication points specified in the publication repository.